RaInta/Classification-of-continuous-gravitational-wave-candidates-with-a-random-forest/README.md

 Depending upon how features are distributed within the parameter space of the data, a variety of Machine Learning algorithms (MLAs) could be applied.
 One that goes a surprising way, that is fairly robust, conceptually simple (and obviously one of my favorites) is the random forest.

 <img src="./Figures/RndForestOverview.png" width=640>
+(Figure adapted from James, G., _et al._: “An Introduction to Statistical Learning with Applications in R,” _Springer_, New York, (2014))

+Some advantages to a random forest approach:

+* Robust—designed to reduce over-fitting
+* Simple to apply
+* Relatively simple to interpret factors
+* Fairly good performance (accuracy of classifier)
+* Fairly low computational complexity (i.e. ‘good’ run-time)

+And some disadvantages:
+* Can require a lot of training data, depending on quality of feature set
+* Likely to be out-performed by other methods in case of simple (or very complex) decision boundaries

+Calculation of computational complexity:
+Assuming trees built from unpruned CARTs (Classification And Regression Tree), complexity of each tree is O( m n log(n) ) for n number of records/instances and m number of variables/attributes.
+Growing M trees gives you O(M m n log(n) ) (worst case scenario, as convergence may occur a lot earlier) .

+Here, we'll use the Random Forest functions supplied by the scikit-learn Python library.

+## Data selection

+LIGO gravitational wave data

+## Feature set

+Compromises:

+  * Have to fix support of histograms (2F_max = 200; clip real 2Fs)

 <img src="./Figures/Candidate5_2F_freq.png" width=640>
 <img src="./Figures/cleaned_candidate_histogram_18000.png" width=640>